IgniteUI/igniteui-docfx/en/components/spreadsheet_configuring.md

 this.spreadsheet.selectionMode = SpreadsheetCellSelectionMode.ExtendSelection;
 ```

-The selection of the [`IgxSpreadsheet`](/angular-apis/typescript/latest/classes/igxspreadsheet.html) control can also be set or obtained programmatically.
-For single selection, you can set the [`activeCell`](/angular-apis/typescript/latest/classes/spreadsheetselection.html#activecell) property Multiple selection is done through the [`SpreadsheetSelection`](/angular-apis/typescript/latest/classes/spreadsheetselection.html) object that is returned by the [`IgxSpreadsheet`](/angular-apis/typescript/latest/classes/igxspreadsheet.html) control's `ActiveSelection` property.
+The selection of the `XamSpreadsheet` control can also be set or obtained programmatically.
+For single selection, you can set the [`activeCell`](/angular-apis/typescript/latest/classes/spreadsheetselection.html#activecell) property Multiple selection is done through the [`SpreadsheetSelection`](/angular-apis/typescript/latest/classes/spreadsheetselection.html) object that is returned by the `XamSpreadsheet` control's `ActiveSelection` property.

 The [`SpreadsheetSelection`](/angular-apis/typescript/latest/classes/spreadsheetselection.html) object has an `AddCellRange()` method that allows you to programmatically add a range of cells to the selection of the spreadsheet in the form of a new  [`SpreadsheetCellRange`](/angular-apis/typescript/latest/classes/spreadsheetcellrange.html) object.